vitalibo/norma/docs/reference.md

 }))
 ```

+JSON-formatted strings are parsed into objects when possible; non-mapping inputs raise type errors.

-Use below transformation matrix to coerce other types to `object`:
+Use the table below to coerce other types to `object`:

 | Input                                         | Type                                          | Output          | Error            | Reason                                                              |
 |-----------------------------------------------|-----------------------------------------------|-----------------|------------------|---------------------------------------------------------------------|